 MOHSEN MAHDAVI MAZDEH

-I am a postdoctoral fellow at the department of Linguistics in the University of Arizona, working on the phonology of Iranian languages.
-My main areas of research are poetic meter in Persian and other quantitative metrical traditions and intonation.
+I am an Assistant Professor at the department of Linguistics in the University of Arizona (Elahé Omidyar Mir-Djalali Professorship in Iranian Linguistics), working on the phonology of Iranian languages.
+My main areas of research are poetic meter, intonation, and the syntax-phonology interface.

-My research on intonation mainly focuses on the interaction between stress and intonation.
-I am interested in how syntax (and to a lesser extent, semantics and pragmatics) interacts with nuclear stress assignment.
-I am also interested in the interaction between intonation and word stress, both in cases where stress contrasts are neutralized (in Persian and many related languages) in certain intonational contexts and more interestingly, cases where stress assignment patterns seems to be sensitive to the larger intonational context.
+My research on intonation mainly focuses on the interaction between syntax (and to a lesser extent, semantics and pragmatics) and word stress, both in cases where stress contrasts are neutralized (in Persian and many related languages) in certain intonational contexts and cases where stress assignment patterns within words seems to be sensitive to the larger intonational context.